AlexeyPertsukh/hw11-java-interface-game-heroes/README.md

-Step-by-step strategy for java console
+Step-by-step battle for java console
 ----
 Lesson theme:
 - abstract class
 - extends classes
-- interface, implementation interfaces
+- interface

 Features of the program code:
 - using null in return values (breaking GoF patterns)